 This free economics course breaks down fiscal and monetary policy, and demystifies the supply and demand curve.Publisher: Khan Academy

 CertificationView course modules

 When people talk about monetary policy, they are referring to the management of interest rates and the total supply of money in circulation.
-This is generally carried out by central banks, such as the U.S. Federal Reserve.
+This is generally carried out by central banks, such as the US Federal Reserve.
 This course will teach you how monetary policy impacts the changing of interest rates and influences money supply.
 You will also study equilibrium, which is the point where demand and supply for money cross.

 Fiscal policy involves changing tax rates and levels of government spending to influence aggregate demand in the nation's economy.
-With this course, you will learn that instead of adjusting spending through fiscal policy, the government can adjust taxes to change aggregate demand.
+In this course, you will learn that instead of adjusting spending through fiscal policy, the government can adjust taxes to change aggregate demand.
 Increasing the supply of money in the marketplace will normally increase aggregate demand.
 You will study how central banks can reduce the amount of money in the market by selling bonds.

 Understanding Fiscal and Monetary Policies